Threats to U.S. Agriculture from U.S. Trade Policies (UPDATED)

 Robert M. La Follette School, University of Wisconsin-Madison

 The Issue:The agriculture sector in the United States depends upon exports for its vitality.
 Sales of U.S. agricultural products abroad are responsible for 20 percent of U.S. farm income, supporting more than one million American jobs on and off the farm, according to the U.S. Department of Agriculture.
 The three biggest buyers of American agricultural products are China, Canada, and Mexico.
 Yet trade with these three countries faces heightened uncertainty.
-The Trump Administration initiated a process of renegotiating the North American Free Trade Agreement (NAFTA) with Canada and Mexico, which includes the option of exiting the deal altogether.
-In addition, the United States has started a series of investigations of unfair practices leveled against China, some of which have already resulted in the imposition of new tariffs.
-These trade policy initiatives threaten agricultural exports both because of the potential increase of tariffs on exports to Canada and Mexico that would result from a withdrawal from NAFTA as well as the very real threat of retaliation in response to other proposed policies.
+The Trump Administration is in the process of renegotiating the North American Free Trade Agreement (NAFTA) with Canada and Mexico, which includes the option of exiting the deal altogether.
+In addition, the United States imposed a number of sanctions on our other trading partners, including China.
+These sanctions have spurred retaliation that has already harmed some agricultural exports.

 - Exports are important to the U.S. agricultural sector and China, Canada, and Mexico are major destinations for U.S. agricultural exports.
 The United States has traditionally seen itself as the world's breadbasket, habitually running an agricultural trade surplus.
-The exports of agricultural products (crops, livestock and processed food) from the United States to the rest of the world was $131 billion in 2016; $20.5 billion was exported to Canada, $17.3 billion to Mexico, and $20.7 billion to China, according to Bureau of the Census data.
-In 2016, $14.2 billion alone was accounted for by soybeans exports to China.
-Agricultural exports of grains and livestock represented almost 40 percent of the $177.6 billion total value added of agriculture in that year.
-These exports were 4.8 percent of the 2016 value of $1.451 trillion in merchandise exports.
-Adding in processed food raises the ratio to 9 percent.
+The exports of agricultural products (crops, livestock and processed food) from the United States to the rest of the world was $138.4 billion in 2017; $20.5 billion was exported to Canada, $18.6 billion to Mexico, and $19.6 billion to China.
+In 2017, $12.4 billion alone was accounted for by soybeans exports to China (see here).
+Agricultural exports of grains and livestock represented almost 41 percent of the $173.4 billion total value added of agriculture in that year.
+These exports were 4.5 percent of the 2017 value of $1.546 trillion in merchandise exports.
+Adding in processed food raises the ratio to 8.7 percent.
 Top U.S. agricultural exports to Mexico include corn, soybean, pork and dairy products.
 In contrast, prepared food and fresh and processed fruits and vegetables are top agricultural exports to Canada.

 - Withdrawal from NAFTA could result in tariffs on United States agricultural exports to Mexico and Canada.
 Renegotiation of the North American Free Trade Agreement (NAFTA) is underway, with the threat of withdrawal on the table.
 Under NAFTA, most agricultural products are currently traded duty-free (i.e., zero tariff) among the three NAFTA nations, with a few exempted products (such as dairy, poultry, and eggs for Canada, for instance).
 Outright withdrawal from NAFTA would cause Mexican and Canadian tariff rates on agricultural commodities to rise, most likely to the levels established under the World Trade Organization (WTO) for most-favored-nation status (MFN).
 The value of MFN tariffs varies greatly by product.
 For instance, in the event of NAFTA withdrawal, the maximum MFN tariff that Mexico can apply to corn is 20 percent while the maximum tariff for some meat products can be 75 percent (see here page 8.).
 If both Canada and Mexico were to exit NAFTA, U.S. agricultural exports to the two countries would become less competitive, as the tariffs would result in higher prices in those markets, and export quantities would decline — potentially between 4.7 and 6.6 percent, depending on the specific circumstances, according to one estimate (see here pg.
 32).